Written by:

 What Are Alcohol Withdrawal Symptoms?

-Alcohol withdrawal symptoms can be mild or severe, depending on your body and history of alcohol use.
-Because severe withdrawal symptoms can be life-threatening without medical support, you should never try to do an alcohol detox at home.
-Instead, professional detox programmes can guide you safely through the process.
+Alcohol withdrawal symptoms can range from mild to severe, depending on your body and your history of alcohol use.
+In some cases, withdrawal can become life-threatening without proper medical support.
+The National Institute for Health and Care Excellence (NICE) guidelines recommend that alcohol detox be carried out under medical observation in a safe, structured environment.
+For this reason, you should never attempt to detox from alcohol at home.
+Instead, a professional detox programme can monitor your symptoms, manage complications, and guide you safely through the process.
 Alcohol withdrawal symptoms include:

 Some people experience more severe symptoms, including hallucinations, seizures and delirium tremens.
 Delirium tremens (DTs) affects 3-5% of people during alcohol withdrawal and requires immediate medical care.